4 Ways to Raise an Allergy-Savvy Child

 - Can safely work the device

 - Is mature enough not to share it or show it off to friends

 "I insist that it is a skill they can do when they go to high school," Szychlinski says.

-Children should carry two epinephrine injection kits and may be able to give themselves an epinephrine injection if they are old enough.
-They should still have a backup, such as a classmate, who knows how to do it, too.
+Older children may be able to give themselves the shot, but they should still have a backup, like a classmate, who knows how to do it, too.
 "It's like swimming with a buddy," Szychlinski says.
-The backup person should be someone who isn't skittish about needles or injections.
+The backup must be someone who isn't skittish about needles or injections.